sabishii-bit/wwdcmp/README.md

 ## Progress

 Project disassembly can be successfully re-assembled using the following build instructions.
-Running Docker container on WSL has proven to be problematic; using Docker on a dedicated Linux installation is preferred method.
+Running Docker container on WSL has proven to be problematic; using Docker on a dedicated Linux installation is preferred method for building if you prefer using Docker over Makefile method.

 ## Building
 ### Requirements